Kylin Server modes

 - all : run both job engine and query engines in this instance.

-Notice that only one instance can run the job engine (“all” or “job” mode), the others must be “query” mode.
+By default only one instance can run the job engine (“all” or “job” mode), the others should be in the “query” mode.

 A typical scenario is depicted in the following chart: